Selling a business | 15 min read

 3. Legal and Tax Obligations: Navigate tax complexities, handling legal obligations such as due diligence and contracts, and stressing the crucial role of professional guidance for a smooth and successful transaction.

-4. Preparing Your Business for Sale: Outline the key steps to your business for sale including meticulously organising the financials, commercial, and legal docs, sprucing up the appearance, and safeguarding intellectual property like a boss.
+4. Preparing Your Business for Sale: Outline the key steps to getting your business ready for sale including meticulously organising the financials, commercial, and legal docs, sprucing up the appearance, and safeguarding intellectual property like a boss.

 5. How to Value Your Business: Explores methods to pinpoint your business value and key factors like financial performance and growth potential, getting top-notch valuation advice from certified appraisers, financial experts, legal pros, and industry gurus.